hmatheisen/iadvize-connector-nodejs/README.md

 # iAdvize Connector (Node.js)

-This is a Node.js version of the iadvize connector previously written in Go
+This is the Node.js version of the connector previously written in Go

+This project is a connector for iAdvize, to use IBM Watson as a bot plugin

 ## How to run it :